Esri/ember-cli-amd/README.md

 # Ember-cli-amd

 This addon will dynamically modify `loader.js` to allow it to work in parallel with a separate AMD loader.
-*Thanks to [Jack Rowlingson](https://github.com/jrowlingson) for figuring out how to use an AMD loader and ember-cli loader concurrently.*

 [View it live](http://esri.github.io/ember-cli-amd/) using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).